Siuumanth/MARVEL/Level-2-/level2.md

 ---
 ## TASK 6: Docker

-Docker is a set of Platforms as a service (PaaS) products that use Operating system-level virtualization to deliver software in packages called containers. **Containers** are isolated from one another and bundle their own software, libraries, and configuration files, they can communicate with each other through well-defined channels.
+Docker is a tool that use Operating system-level virtualization to deliver software in packages called containers. **Containers** are isolated from one another and bundle their own software, libraries, and configuration files, they can communicate with each other through well-defined channels.

 A **Docker image** is a lightweight, standalone package that contains everything needed to run an application, including code, runtime, libraries, and dependencies.
-It acts as a blueprint for creating Docker containers .
-Containers are the **running instances** created from those images.
-**Dockerfile** is a set of instructions containing the necessary commands for generating a docker image.
+It acts as a blueprint for creating Docker containers. **Dockerfile** is a set of instructions containing the necessary commands for generating a docker image.

 For this task, I first explored the use cases of docker and how it accelerates both the deployment and development process.
 I then learnt the basic docker commands like `run, build, ps, start, exec, etc.` For the practical experience, then created a simple Nodejs server application and dockerized that to create its image.